gsoulavy/stacks-dotnet-cqrs/README.md

 ## Running the API locally on MacOS

 To run the API locally on MacOS there are a couple of prerequisites that you have to be aware of.
 You'll need a CosmosDB emulator/instance or an instance of DynamoDB on AWS.
-You also might need access to Azure/AWS for Azure Service Bus, Azure Event Hubs or AWS SQS.
+You also might need access to Azure/AWS for Azure Service Bus, Azure Event Hubs or AWS SNS.

 ### Docker CosmosDB emulator setup